RoninSecOps/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic element describes its meaning to both the browser and the developer.
+    Semantic <header><nav> // Not semantic <div><span>
+    Semantic elements = elements with a meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Takes up the full width available with line break before or after element - display: block Takes up only as much width as it needs without line break before or after element - display: inline

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content, padding, border, margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    align-items: center works on the cross axis.

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers

+Git takes away any confusion with having multiple people work on the same file at the same time.
+Version control made easy.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.